Online Help

 NEW

-With the release of Quartet 3 and 4 we have added ‘Playlists+’ – Now you can search the complete Song Library all four volumes of Quartet and listen to audio samples.
+We have now added ‘Search+’ to all volumes of Quartet.
+Now you can search the complete Song Library of all 6 volumes of Quartet and listen to audio preview samples.

-The app icon tells you which volume of Quartet a particular song is located.
-If you don’t have that app volume the icon will be ‘greyed-out’, but the audio can still be sampled (the sample is streamed over the internet so a WiFi/mobile connection is required).
+The app icon tells you in which volume of Quartet a particular song is located.
+If you don’t have that app volume the icon will be ‘greyed-out’, but the song can still be previewed by tapping the small white speaker icon in the preview column.
+(The preview sample is streamed over the internet so a WiFi/mobile connection is required).

 My Playlists